This is an old revision of the document!

 Supported.
 This includes any battery monitor as supported by the GX Device.

 Not supported.
-Above explicitly mentioned types are the only ones now supported.
-For example data from a charger (such as the Phoenix Smart Charger connected via VE.Direct) is not supported and not expected to be supported soon.
+Above are the only now supported types.
+For example tank levels are not yet transmitted out on N2K, nor is any data from a charger (such as the Phoenix Smart Charger connected via VE.Direct), and neither is data from solar chargers.

 |Check unique numbers|| Searches for other devices that use the same unique number.
 When the search is completed it will respond with either an OK, or the text